 4. Find the best deals in the “As-is” section.

-5. The best time to shop is Monday morning.
+5. The best time to shop at Ikea is Monday morning.

 I like to plan my shopping trips at the beginning of the week and in the morning when Ikea opens.
 The “As-is” section tends to have more items to choose from after other shoppers have made returns on Saturday and Sunday.
 And there’s way less foot traffic to contend with.

-6. Enter through the exit to save time.
+6. Enter through the exit to save time at Ikea.

 If you know exactly what you’re after, plan ahead.
 Go online, find the product numbers for the items you’re after, and enter directly through the exit.
 In doing so, you’ll save a ton of time and money from impulse purchases.

 You can also check the availability of a specific product at your location online.
+They say their in-store stock availability is updated every few minutes online.
 This makes for zero guesswork when planning a shopping trip.

-IKEA products can be found on Amazon.com for up to half their original price.
-Search “IKEA” in the Amazon store and you’ll find about 10 pages of items ranging from hangers to lighting sold by IKEA.
+You can find Ikea products on Amazon.com for up to half their original price.
+Search “Ikea” in the Amazon store and you’ll find about 10 pages of items ranging from hangers to lighting sold by Ikea.
 Check it out.

-Note: If you’re a Prime member, you can get most of the IKEA products sold on Amazon shipped for free with Prime 2-day shipping.
-Try Amazon Prime for free here.
+TIP: If you’re a Prime member, you can get most of the Ikea products sold on Amazon shipped for free with Prime 2-day shipping.
+Try Amazon Prime for free for 30 days.

 8. Yellow tags indicate “last chance” items.